Jelly-RDF/jelly-rdf.github.io/docs/contributing.md

 - [Jelly-JVM documentation]({{ jvm_link()}}) includes the developer guide, explaining the technical aspects of contributing to it.
 - [GitHub repository](https://github.com/Jelly-RDF/jelly-jvm)
 - [Issue tracker](https://github.com/Jelly-RDF/jelly-jvm/issues)
+- [Jelly Discord chat](https://discord.gg/A8sN5XwVa5) for questions and discussions

 ## See also